muhdhanifirfan/2510-ITT440/10% Individual Assignment/M3CS2554C/NADHRAH UMAIRAH BINTI FAHMI/README.md

 ---

 ## 🧾 1.
 INTRODUCTION
-Web performance testing is essential for ensuring that a program can handle sudden spikes in user traffic without failure.
-This project focuses on conducting spike testing of web performance using **k6**, an open-source performance testing tool, and visualizing the results using **InfluxDB** and **Grafana**.
-The primary goal of this project is to assess how the target web application, **AutomationInTesting**, responds to a sudden surge of 1000 virtual users (VUs) and how it recovers afterwards.
-The performance test measures **request rate**, **active virtual users**, and **stability under high traffic situations**.
+Web performance testing is essential for verifying that a program can manage sudden increases in user traffic without failure.
+This project involves spike testing of web performance using  **k6**, an open-source performance testing tool, and visualizing the results using **InfluxDB** and **Grafana**.
+The primary goal is to analyze how the target web application, **AutomationInTesting**, responds to a rapid virtual load of 1000 virtual users (VUs) and its recovery process.

 ---

 ## 📌 2.
 WHAT IS SPIKE TESTING ?
-Spike testing is a type of performance test that examines how a system reacts when the number of users or requests increases sharply and then decreases rapidly over a short period.
-The objective is to identify whether the system can handle unexpected traffic spikes, recover from overload conditions, and maintain acceptable response times without crashing or data loss.
+Spike testing is performance testing that checks how a system responds when the number of users or requests sharply increases and then drops quickly over a short time.
+The goal is to see if the system can handle sudden traffic spikes, recover from overloads, and keep acceptable response times without crashing or losing data.
 Through spike testing, developers and testers can observe system stability, scalability limits, and potential resource constraints, such as CPU usage, memory consumption, and request handling efficiency.

 ---